How Much Does Youth Hockey Cost in Iowa?

 Hidden Costs in Iowa

-Iowa's hidden cost is the travel gap between House and competitive hockey.
-House stays local, but A/AA teams cross state lines constantly — Minnesota, Illinois, and Wisconsin tournaments are the norm.
+Iowa's main hidden cost is the travel gap between House and competitive hockey.
+House stays local, but A/AA teams cross state lines regularly, with Minnesota, Illinois, and Wisconsin tournaments common.
 Budget an extra $200-$400 for the USA Hockey SafeSport certification and background check fees required for parent volunteers, which Iowa associations often pass through to families.

 Get your personalized estimate at Hockey Budget.